At 11 pm on September 9, 2007 my water broke.

 Today our girls are happy, healthy, smart and hardworking 12 and 10 year olds with hearts of gold.
 They’re active in our local curling community, their school and church.

 I was Director of Bar Services at the 2015 Scotties in Moose Jaw.
 We’re very proud that Kaylee and Abby have been chosen as Future Stars for the 2020 Scotties.
-Both girls started curling when they were 7 years old.
-They play competitively and have amassed quite the collection of bronze, silver and gold medals.

 I thought you might like to meet two extraordinary girls and young curlers that have benefited from the life-saving equipment that the Sandra Schmirler Foundation has helped fund here in Saskatchewan and right across Canada.